-Including one claim in which Clal Insurance is a formal defendant, and no remedies are requested against it, three claims in which the amount is not attributed to the company only, and one claim in which the plaintiff did not specify the claim amount, but estimated it as tens of millions of NIS.
-For additional information regarding all class actions, see Note 7(c) below.
+The aforementioned number includes one claim in which Clal Insurance is a formal defendant, and remedies are not requested against it, and also includes four claims in which the amount claimed is attributed not only to the Company, but to additional companies as well.
+The aforementioned amount does not include a single claim in which the plaintiff specified a total of NIS 6 to 100 million, as well as a single claim in which the plaintiff did not specify a claim amount; however, he did estimate it as tens of millions of NIS.
+For additional information regarding all of the class actions, see Note 7(C) below.